Updated: a day ago

 Here are 3 things you can change TODAY before you send your resume to your next future employer!

-1. Create a Stationary!
+1. Create a Custom Header!
 Your resume should have a custom heading that visually makes you stand out above everyone else.
-What do I mean by stationery?
-Simple, I mean you should have a heading that uses color, fonts and even graphics.
-It should include your name, number and professional email.
+You should use color, fonts, and even graphics.
+It should include your name, number, professional email, and customized LinkedIn URL.
 It would be nice if it also included your title and professional summary.
 Take a look at a few Sample Resumes here to see what I'm talking about.

 2. Sell Yourself Above the Fold!
 Traditionally, we've been told to list our Education, Skills, and Activities last.
 This means you are gambling on the reader making it to the end of your resume.
 The unfortunate truth is, they may never get that far!
 We know they are looking for your work history.
 That's a given, but you want to sell yourself and "Woo" them before they get that far.
 By listing Skills/Qualifications, Education and Activities first you are providing the reader with all the supporting information they need to identify you as the right candidate.
 Then what they came for, your Work History.